 Local capacity |

-Staffing levels of local health jurisdiction wastewater programs can improve homeowner outreach to ensure OSS have proper documentation. |
+Staffing levels of local health jurisdiction wastewater programs can improve homeowner outreach and enforcement to ensure OSS are inspected relative to mandated inspection schedules. |

-Acres of active farmland converted to another use |
+Acres of active farmland converted to another non-agriculture use |

 Decrease |